 When must I register for VAT?

 A business can register voluntarily for VAT which may give rise to a cash flow benefit, as well as giving perceived comfort to your customers.
-From a marketing perspective, by not being vat registered it may give the impression to prospective clients that you are a small business, and this may put them off from using your services as they may feel that you are too small and not able to fulfill their order due to lack of resources.
+From a marketing perspective, by not being vat registered it may give the impression to prospective clients that you are a small business, and this may put them off from using your services as they may feel that you are too small and not able to fulfil their order due to lack of resources.

 Of course, there are disadvantages of being vat registered in that you have to prepare vat returns on a quarterly basis or employ a bookkeeper or accountant to do it for you.
 This adds to the cost of doing business.
 Being UK VAT registered may make you more expensive to your non-vat registered customers and not as competitive.
 That said, unless you are a business to consumer operation, it would generally be expected your customer would be VAT registered.
 Of course, if you are over the threshold, you have to legally register.